The Great Highland Bagpipe - An Overview

 For our convenience, pipe music is written in standard musical notation without sharps or flats.
 It has been claimed that this unusual scale resembles the human voice, hence the old saying, "Let the pipes speak.", and the fascination so many people have with them.
 Children are particularly susceptible - ever read the story of The Pied Piper of Hamlin?

 Grace notes separate main notes, add body, and serve as accents, since the continuous airflow prevents breaks or rests during performances.
-Without grace notes, pipe music would sound terribly dull and lifeless with none of the excitement one expects - akin to leaving carbonation out of beer.
+Without grace notes, pipe music would sound terribly dull, even lifeless - akin to beer without carbonation.

 To the right is a typical chanter reed.
 These are the very heart of the instrument and are made by carefully planing and shaping pieces of cane (Arundo donax) until 1.5" to 1.75" in length and ~0.5" wide.
 Then they are wrapped securely around a small metal tube known as a staple.
 Chanter reeds are a double-bladed reed similar to those used in oboes and bassoons.
 They are created by a variety of reedmakers each with his own idea of how to produce the best product.